Adam-Alive/personal-finance-tracker/README.md

 ![screenshot](documentation/blank.png)

-Before coding, I planned the flow of the application.
+**Before coding, I planned the flow of the application.**

-Firstly with a flow chart using MS Word:
+Firstly, with a flow chart using MS Word:

 ![screenshot](documentation/flowchart.png)

-Secondly with a more detailed written framework:
+Secondly, with a more detailed written framework:

 ![screenshot](documentation/framework.png)

-And finally with a draft script with text to include in the code:
+And finally, with a draft script with text to include in the code:

 ![screenshot](documentation/script-1.png)